robertthewolf/uncharted/src/pages/packages/fullnatureadventure.md

 * Activities
 * Airport transfer
 * All local transports within the program
-* 'Professional English speaking guides/mountain rangers '
+* Professional English speaking guides/mountain rangers
 * Uncharted Team group leader that will assist you throughout the tour (English speaking)
 * Entry fees to the objectives within the tour
 * This adventure is a package deal; therefore, it provides you with coverage from Travel Guarantee Fund (Rejsegarantifonden)
-* 'Cancellation '
+* Cancellation

-## The Package does not include:
+## Wha is not included in the package?

 * Transportation to the starting point of the tour, Cluj-Napoca t/r
 * Travel Insurance